Bugs:The Fantastic Adventures of Dizzy

 - Armourog: Touching the Armourog, the horned creature near Crystal Falls that can be baited with meat, is an instant death sentence in the backwards state, as Dizzy gets stuck on the spot and takes a full bar of damage.
 If you do it from the left, you can see the Armourog walk backwards beyond its normal bounds after Dizzy dies.

 - Palace Guard: One of the city's tunnels is guarded by an armored troll who will let you continue to the other end if you give him a bag of gold.
-If you try to jump over him while walking backwards in the Blue version, Dizzy will jump on his head indefinitely, and the only way to escape is to reset the game.
-In the first Red revision, although this bug was not fixed, Dizzy walks much faster and is actually able to jump over the troll while walking backwards, which is not supposed to happen.
-Then the third version tweaks the physics such that the guard throws Dizzy straight up for a moment before Dizzy gets launched to either side, which takes long enough that Dizzy seems to always fill up on damage before he can reach the exit, thus removing this sequence break.
+In all three versions, simply walking backwards into the guard may fling you to the other side, but Dizzy fills up on damage from the time spent in his hitbox and dies before he can reach the other exit.
+Jumping backwards into the guard can be a different story: If you try to jump over him while walking backwards in the Blue version, Dizzy will jump on his head in an uncontrollable loop until the backwards spell randomly wears off, which can take a few minutes and still leaves Dizzy dead.
+In the first Red revision, although this bug was not fixed, Dizzy walks much faster and is actually able to jump all the way over the troll while suffering only minor damage with a high enough jump, which is not supposed to happen.
+Then the third version tweaks the physics such that the guard throws Dizzy straight up for a moment before Dizzy gets launched to either side no matter the jump height, which takes long enough that Dizzy always fills up on damage in a similar manner to just walking into the guard, thus removing this sequence break.
 (This also demonstrates that the third version corrected the small oddity of Dizzy's sprite appearing behind the highest background bricks in the previous versions.)

-- Blackheart the Pirate: Try backwards-jumping over Blackheart while he's on the gangplank in Keldor Town in the Blue version, and you may be thrown past him, fall through the water, and... you'll eventually end up in a glitched version of Bridge Street, where there are no enemies, doors don't work, fruit can't be collected, and any item you put down disappears.
+- Blackheart the Pirate: Try backwards-jumping onto Blackheart while he's on the gangplank in Keldor Town in the Blue version, and you may be thrown past him, fall through the water, and... you'll eventually end up in a glitched version of Bridge Street, where there are no enemies (except butterflies), doors don't work, fruit can't be collected, and any item you put down disappears.
 The only way out, which normally would take you to the graveyard, takes you to the river barrel ride instead.
 Complete the ride to get the game back to normal.
-If you walk into the pirate instead of jumping into him, chances are you'll be thrown onto the pirate ship deck, allowing you to skip the rum barrel quest.
-Since this way you lose a life and the said quest can be easily completed (the barrel can be collected nearby), it's not a viable shortcut.
+If you walk into the pirate instead of jumping into him, chances are you'll be thrown onto the pirate ship deck, allowing you to skip the rum barrel quest (although this will cost you a life).
 In the Red versions of the game, the results of the glitch are far less spectacular, as you're thrown to a shorter distance and you don't fall through water.
-Since the pirate kills you and you don't reach a new screen (which would reset respawn point), this glitch has no real use in a Red version.
+Since the pirate kills you and you don't reach a new screen (which would reset respawn point), this glitch has no real use in these releases.

 - Gold Dragon: It may be unlikely for the effect of the countryside's butterfly to last all the way into the dragon's lair at the end of the diamond mine, but if it does, the dragon's fireballs are likely to knock Dizzy into the den underneath it, giving all NES versions a way to collect the shamrock without bringing the egg!
 It's even possible for the fireballs to launch Dizzy high enough to land on the dragon's ledge, although nothing special happens up there; Dizzy passes through the dragon's body harmlessly while showing through its "black" portions, and the opening on the right doesn't take Dizzy anywhere.
 You won't be able to steal an egg from the den until the backward effect wears off: Not only do the fireballs still knock Dizzy to the right, but Dizzy may spontaneously roll back to the right before the fire can even get to him.